 - Now enter the below command to enter the shell window

 6. Then you can execute the below command with the package name of the app that you want to uninstall.
-Make sure to enter package name (eg. com.samsung.android.email.provider) in place of packagename.
-First command will keep the app data.
-Second command will uninstall along with deleting data.
+Make sure to enter the package name (eg. com.samsung.android.email.provider) in place of the package name.
+The first command will keep the app data.
+The second command will uninstall along with deleting data.

 pm uninstall -k --user 0 packagename

 7. You’ll get a “Success” message to indicate that the app package has been removed.
 Modify the package name and enter the above commands one by one to uninstall the system applications.

 How to Remove Samsung Bloatware without Package Name

 If you want to disable an app without executing a command for every app.
 You can follow this method, this method is also similar but you can delete bloatware without running commands.

 1. Follow the previous method up to step 6.

 2. Download the ADB App control application on your PC.

 3. Now open the ADB app control exe on your PC.
 It will ask you to install the ACBridge app on your phone.